Andr0idmelon/3D-CNN-AE/README.md

 # 3D-CNN-AE
- Here are the sample code and sample data for the 3D-CNN-AE.
+Here is the sample code and data for 3D-CNN-AE.

- Data is divided to
+The model framework based on Pytorch can be found in the "myModule" folder.

+The sample data is divided into two parts: the training set and the test set.

+At the same time, the mean and variance of the data are provided for data restoration and visualization.